 Available in four designs and one popular size, the HD is a go-to choice for those who are looking for a mid-range quality.
 It is a one-for-all board with all the bells and whistles, and the availability to make it one of the most universal boards on the market (and we are not saying that out of the blue). the HD is a High-Definition board for sure.
 Wider than your average board, it has a size and stability of a watercraft, something many still don’t believe can exist.

 - 11’6″ x 34″ x 6″

 Loaded Bag Weight: 48lbs / Board Weight: 30lbs / Capacity: 315lbs

 Check out the accessibility to accessories and all the features as well.

-For adventure, fishing and fitness – the Flood has a similar outlining to the popular HD.
+For adventure, fishing, and fitness – the Flood has a similar outlining to the popular HD.
 It is slightly longer, but two inches narrower which makes it a more fast and performance-based board.
-Besides the vibrant designs, it is also the price tag which is attractive, the Flood Aero can be used in small surf, and by paddles with above fitness levels.
+Besides the vibrant designs, it is also the price tag that is attractive, the Flood Aero can be used in small surf, and by paddles with above fitness levels.